fusepool/patents-reengineering/README.md

-# MAREC to RDF
+# MAREC-RDF

-XSLT 2.0 templates to transform MAREC XML to RDF/XML.
+XSLT 2.0 templates to transform MAREC XML to RDF/XML, ECLA to RDF/XML and supporting data.

 ## Requirements